-- deepen the knowledge and application of CCSF’s four pillars—the values of selfawareness, empathy, vision, and inspiration.
+- Deepen the knowledge and application of CCSF’s 4 pillars — the values of self-awareness, empathy, vision, and inspiration.

 Key objectives for the coaching initiative are:

-In addition, CCSF also wanted to provide alumni unique opportunities to access leadership development.
-CCL’s coach training and follow-on support not only build coaching capacity within the network; alumni and staff trained as coaches have indicated that the experience has been enriching to their professional and personal lives as well.
+In addition, CCSF also wanted to provide alumni with unique opportunities to access leadership development.
+CCL’s coach training and follow-on support not only build coaching capacity within the network, but alumni and staff trained as coaches have indicated that the experience has been enriching to their professional and personal lives as well.

-CCSF and CCL co-designed a three-phase program to develop a custom coaching program, train CCSF coaches, and then implement six coaching sessions with the first cohort of Coca-Cola Scholars in 2016.
+CCSF and CCL co-designed a 3-phase program to develop a custom coaching program, train CCSF coaches, and then implement 6 coaching sessions with the first cohort of Coca-Cola Scholars in 2016.

 In May 2016, CCSF President J. Mark Davis and Director of Scholarships Jamie Williams gathered with CCL’s client team (Kelly Hannum, Sam Soloman, and Preston Yarborough) to initiate the discovery and strategic planning process for the coaching initiative.
 Among the priorities of this session were: